 Both Apple iPad Pro as well as Samsung Galaxy Tab S6 supports external keyboard cover.
 The keyboard cover adds extra functionality such as you can assign shortcuts in your drawing applications, just like a computer.

 In addition to the Keyboard cover, Galaxy Tab S6 also has Samsung Dex support.

 Summary – So which is a better drawing tablet?

 To be honest, both these tablets are very similar to each other and you can’t go wrong with either one of them.

 But if you are looking for a proper drawing tablet, there is no doubt that Apple iPad Pro is a better choice.
-It comes with the 120Hz ProMotion display and a powerful A12 x processor.
+It comes with a 120Hz ProMotion display and a powerful Apple M1 Processor.
 The Apple Pencil has a slightly superior drawing experience and overall feels like a better-engineered product.

 With that said, can you use Samsung Galaxy Tab S6 for making awesome artwork – YES! and can you use iPad Pro as a media consumption device – Absolutely!

 |CHECK PRICE ON AMAZON|